All Products

 +------------+------+--------+------------+-----+

-Example 2: Encrypt data by using a key table.
+Example 2: Encrypt data with a key table

-• Customers are responsible for the creation and management of keys.
-MaxCompute does not store keys or mappings between keys and ciphertext.
-If a key is lost, the data cannot be decrypted.
+• Keys are your responsibility to create and manage.
+MaxCompute does not store keys or any mapping between keys and ciphertext.
+If a key is lost, the encrypted data cannot be recovered.

-• If the data that you want to encrypt is of the BINARY type, you must run the set odps.sql.type.system.odps2=true; command to enable the MaxCompute V2.0 data type edition.
+• If the data to encrypt is of the BINARY type, run set odps.sql.type.system.odps2=true; to enable the MaxCompute V2.0 data type edition.

 -- Create a key table.